 5. Khalid American Teen

 To produce an album like this at such a young age may not be an anomaly, but it’s still an incredibly impressive achievement by Khalid.
-American Teen incorporates a range of genres and influences across its 15 tracks, creating a soundscape that is pure and
+American Teen incorporates a range of genres and influences across its 15 tracks, creating a soundscape that is pure and engaging every time.

 Recommended track: ‘Winter’